Ever since King C. Gillette’s 1903 safety razor, the beard has mostly slept in the halls of academia or temples, or in back alleys.

 Often though, I’d find myself, clippers in hand, wondering what it might be like to make like actor Zach Galifianakis, he of the truly bushy beard.
 Would I feel like how I presumed I’d look?
 Like my own boss?

 So, with my wedding four months away, I pledged to stop shaving until the morning of June 23.
-That’s when my father would shave my beard off as part of an Arab tradition of finessing the groom before he’s delivered to his bride.
-I wanted to give him something special to mow, but I quickly learned that giving it up would be much harder than anticipated.
+That’s when my father would shave it off as part of an Arab tradition of finessing the groom before he’s delivered to his bride.
+I wanted to give them something special to mow, but I quickly learned that giving it up would be much harder than anticipated.

 By week three, facial hair-deficient men ogled me in malls, while others of all cultures flung compliments at me.
 The most telling moment was when three Muslim missionaries, sporting serious beards themselves, stopped me on my bike with an invitation to their mosque.
 “Brother, what a beard!” shouted one as he crossed the street with a leaflet.

 It would seem the look was also an invitation for strange men to fondle my chin like there was a Ferrari on my face.
 My fiancée, Janae, who compared these idle hands to women’s primal attraction to pregnant bellies, grew irritated with all the positive male attention.

 This thing on my face had suddenly become a huge presence in our lives, emotionally and physically.
 As it grew longer, itchier and foodier, Janae joined the ranks of most women who, at least according to a 2009 Lynx survey in the U.K., are turned off by beards.
 Only eight per cent think they make men more attractive, compared to two-thirds of men themselves.

 I shared my story with Paul Vasey, a University of Lethbridge sexual psychology professor and co-author of the Behavioral Ecology article.